 The “Story” section contains contents focused on “hero”: people (patients, employees, scientists, etc.), scientific innovation and social...

-Fistula survivors participating in Beyond Fistula, a skills building and empowerment program offered to patients waiting for or recovering from surgery at the Gynocare Women’s & Fistula Hospital in Eldoret, Kenya.
+A fistula survivor participating in Beyond Fistula, a skills-building and empowerment programme offered to patients waiting for or recovering from surgery at the Gynocare Women’s & Fistula Hospital in Eldoret, Kenya.

 A patient listening to an advocate who is addressing patients at the Gynocare Women’s and Fistula Hospital in Kenya.